Procedure: Dual career hire application and appointments

-- The candidate is responsible for providing information about their partner's or spouse's educational background, qualifications; experience, employment history, names of referees and suggestions as to appropriate possible University placements.
+- The candidate is responsible for providing information about their partner’s educational background, qualifications, experience, employment history, names of referees and suggestions as to appropriate possible University placements.

-- In cases where the candidate's partner or spouse has held an academic post, the hiring College, School or Division for the candidate will be responsible for identifying and investigating appointment possibilities in consultation with the Recruitment and Appointments Branch, as appropriate.
+- In cases where the candidate's partner has held an academic post, the hiring College, School or Division for the candidate will be responsible for identifying and investigating appointment possibilities in consultation with the Recruitment Services Branch, Human Resources Division, as appropriate.

 - The hiring and receiving College, School or Division are jointly responsible for initiating a recruitment process for the possible second hire appointment.
 The process will include resume reviews, referee checks and interviews in line with the Appointments policy and procedures relevant to the status (continuing or fixed term) and level of the possible academic appointment.

-- In cases where the candidate's partner or spouse has held a general staff position, the hiring College, School or Division for the primary candidate should refer the application to the Recruitment and Appointments Branch, Human Resources Division, to review opportunities for pursuing available positions.
+- In cases where the candidate's partner has held a professional staff position, the hiring College, School or Division for the primary candidate should refer the application to the Recruitment Services Branch, Human Resources Division, to review opportunities for pursuing available positions.